wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==

+= 1.4.4 =
+* JavaScript has been minified for faster page loads

+= 1.4.3 =
+* added findme attribute to autoscroll to expanded elements

+= 1.4.2 =
+* added speed control to collapse/expand effect

 = 1.4.1 =
 * Swaptitle will be triggered by autoexpand/collapse events such as highlander grouping.